Destinations Italy Umbria & Le Marche

 On Sagrantino

-Sagrantino di Montefalco is a tannic, age-worthy red — among the most tannic varietals in the world.
-Drink it with red meat, ragù, aged cheese — anything that needs structure.
+Sagrantino di Montefalco is a tannic, age-worthy red, tannic enough to need years.
+Drink it with red meat, ragù, aged cheese: anything that needs structure.
 The straight Sagrantinos can need 8–10 years to soften.
 Sagrantino Passito (a sweet version made from dried grapes) is a separate world entirely and a great dessert wine.

 On the 2016 earthquake

 The 2016 quakes hit Norcia, Amatrice, and the Sibillini hard.
 Norcia's basilica is still under restoration; some hill villages are partially closed.
 The town is rebuilding well and tourism matters here.
 Eat at the salumerie.
 Buy from the producers.
-Don't skip it because it's "still recovering" — that's the point.
+Don't skip it because it's "still recovering."
+That's exactly why to go now.

 On Le Marche's name